 3) Calculation - The Calculation Field allows you to perform Addition, Subtraction, and Division calculations using other Rows or GL Types on Rows that do not have an Account assigned to them.
 Refer to the 'Row Calculations' section below for more information

-4) Flip Sign - Click the Flip Signicon to change the sign on this Row to Negative ( - ).
-Once flipped, the icon will appear with a slash through it:
+- - Click the Flip Sign icon to change the sign on this Row to Negative ( - ).
+Once flipped, the icon will appear with a slash through it

-5) Hide - Click the Hideicon to hide the Row when running Reports.
-Once hidden, the icon will appear with a slash through it:
+- - Click the Hide icon to hide the Row when running Reports.
+Once hidden, the icon will appear with a slash through it

 6) Move Row - Click on the Moveicon to move any row by dragging it to a new row ordering.
 When moving Rows, any Calculations on those Rows will be updated to reflect the new row ordering of the moved Row